 South Korea has an excellent public transportation system which offers many choices for getting around at a reasonable price.
-Planes, trains and express buses connect urban areas while intercity buses allow you to travel between smaller cities and towns.
+Planes, trains, and express buses connect urban areas while intercity buses allow you to travel between smaller cities and towns.
 Local buses are available as well, and car ferries let you travel to offshore islands.
-You should know, however, that all transport works on the Korean ppallippalli (hurry hurry) system.
+You should know, however, that all transportation works on the Korean ppalli ppalli (hurry hurry) system.
 This means that trains and buses always leave on time and drivers usually speed and may disregard road rules completely.

 There are lots of long-distance buses running all throughout South Korea.
-As a rule of thumb, buses run every 15 minutes to 1 hour.
+As a rule of thumb, buses run at intervals of between 15 minutes to 1 hour.
 However, there are usually no regular timetables, and departure times can vary throughout the day.
 Buses always leave on time or sometimes even too early.
 They go to more places than trains but are also less comfortable.

 Local buses are popular for their frequent and reliable services.
 However, expats often struggle to find the right connection.
 Timetables and bus stop names are rarely in English and bus drivers don’t speak English, either.
 The best way to deal with the situation if you are still trying to pick up on the local language is to write your destination in Korean Hangeul letters on a card and show it to the driver.